A new policy may require school districts to open a week or more later

 A Maryland state task force voted 11-4 to recommend that Maryland's public schools open after Labor Day in late May.
 The policy could extend summer vacation by a week or more for most Maryland schools.

+The proposal still has a long way to go.
+The task force, which has been meeting since September, must still report their findings to Governor Martin O'Malley and the Maryland General Assembly.
+The proposal can't become legislation until next year.
 Part of the bill's success is because of its economic advantages.
 According to a Washington Post article, Maryland Comptroller Peter Franchot said that pushing back the first day of school will mean an increase of more than $7.7 million in tax revenue, an increase of $74.3 million in economic activity and estimated that 8.5 percent of Maryland families with school age children would go on more in-state vacations.

 Franchot also said that making schools start later could potentially help teachers who work during the summer, small businesses and families.
 "My major concern is the quality of interaction between families and their kids, which is jeopardized by this creep of starting school earlier and earlier," he said.